 Once a product has a verified barcode label and code, this must be read in various places to link the product data with new or existing information in the database.
 For instance, manufacturing, packaging logistics and sales are very different areas with different environmental conditions and they all make specific demands on the barcode reading systems used.

 This is why specialists such as Omron offer a comprehensive range of barcode readers that can read linear codes and 2D symbols, as well as powerful image processing systems.
 These include small solutions for embedded OEM applications and robust readers for industrial manufacturing environments.
 They incorporate features such as high-speed decoding, large field of view, symbol reconstruction and aggressive decoding algorithms.
 This ensures that they can read linear barcodes, stacked symbols or direct part marking reliably and accurately.

 Computers are often the key to transferring information from the factory floor to the database on the main server.
 However, this can be time-consuming and labour-intensive, as it involves both barcode identification and the integration of other data from the manufacturing process.

 Omron offers practical alternatives that include, for example, high-performance controllers with an integrated database interface.
 This can communicate directly with the barcode readers and a central SQL database.
 This allows seamless communication between the barcode systems and the main server, without the need for users to worry about the various integration points.

 In conclusion, barcodes have been used for decades but are still a highly effective identification solution.
 Because there are so many variants, it makes sense to use expert advice when choosing a suitable system.
 Our automation experts would be happy to help you with this.

 by Nico Hooiveld, Omron Europe BV, and Ellen-Christine Reiff, MA, RBS Editorial Office, Stutensee

-For more information about product inspection and traceability, sign up for our product inspection webinars!
+For more information about product inspection and traceability, view our recorded webinars on product inspection and traceability !